goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

 \label{chap:itypes}

 Having compared different mechanizations and implementation languages for the simply typed $\lamy$ calculus in the previous two chapters, we arrived at the "winning" combination of a locally nameless mechanization using Agda.
 Carrying on in this setting, we present the formalization of intersection types for the $\lamy$ calculus along with the proof of subject invariance for intersection types.
-Whilst the theory formalized so far "only"  includes the basic definitions of intersection type assignment and the proof of subject invariance, these proofs turned out to be significantly more difficult than their simply typed counterparts (e.g. in case of sub-tying and subject reduction lemmas).
+These proofs turned out to be significantly more difficult than their simply typed counterparts (e.g. in case of sub-tying and subject reduction lemmas).
 Indeed the whole formalization of simple types, along with the proof of the Church Rosser theorem, is roughly only 1350 lines of code in Agda, in comparison to about 1890 lines, for the intersection typing together with proofs of subject invariance.
 Even though the proof is not novel, there is, to our knowledge, no known fully formal version of it for the $\lamy$ calculus.
 The chapter mainly focuses on the engineering choices that were made in order to simplify the proofs as much as possible, as well as the necessary implementation overheads and compromises that were made.
 The chapter is presented in sections, each explaining implementation details for a specific lemma or definition (some of which were introduced in \cref{itypesIntro}).
 Some of the definitions presented early on in this chapter undergo several revisions, as we discuss the necessities for these changes in a (mostly) chronological manner, in which they arose during the implementation stage of this project.